 Beware the surgeon claiming to perform a ‘new technique’ of rhinoplasty unless he or she has been performing it for at least five to ten years!
 Secondary, or ‘revisionary’ rhinoplasty is even more demanding due to the inevitable scarring and possible damage created by the first operation.
 Within six months of surgery postoperative swelling compounds these problems.
 For this reason, secondary rhinoplasty is seldom performed until after six months have passed.
 Again, experience is essential both in assessing the nasal deformity from a functional and aesthetic standpoint, deciding whether surgery is indicated, then, as necessary, planning and executing the appropriate operation.

-In over 30 years of practice I have been able to see what works and what doesn’t in rhinoplasty.
-I have re-operated on my own rhinoplasties as well as those of others.
-I have operated on the noses of Plastic Surgery colleagues.
-As a rule I am a believer in the old axiom that ‘less is more.’
+In over 30 years of practice in the South Bay area, Dr. J. Brian Boyd has been able to see what works and what doesn’t in rhinoplasty.
+He has re-operated on his own rhinoplasties as well as those of others.
+He has operated on the noses of Plastic Surgery colleagues.
+As a rule he is a believer in the old axiom that ‘less is more.’
 The fewest maneuvers, the least dissection and the most conservative approach preserve the best features of existing nasal anatomy and modify only that required to get a good result.
 The classic rhinoplastic turned-up ‘button nose’ – which shrivels even more with the passage of time, giving a snout-like appearance – is still all too common, and, unfortunately, difficult to fix.
 It is always preferable to have the operation performed correctly in the first place, but failing that, selecting an experienced surgeon for the secondary rhinoplasty